Clock Distribution with Gradient TRIX: Full Pulse Forwarding Algorithm

 where we use that in order to guarantee that $\Lambda-d \ge \vartheta(2\localskew_{\ell-1}+u)$ (i.e., \Cref{eq:Lambda}), this must also hold in an execution that differs by $(v,\ell-1)$ being correct; in such an execution, we have that

-\end{itemize} \end{itemize} It remains to show that $(v,\ell)$ generates its pulse before receiving a $(k+1)$-th pulse message from a correct predecessor.
+\end{itemize} \end{itemize} Next, we show that $(v,\ell)$ generates its pulse before receiving a $(k+1)$-th pulse message from a correct predecessor.
 We distinguish two cases. \begin{itemize} \item $(v,\ell-1)$ is not faulty.
 Then the earliest local time $H$ at which $(v,\ell)$ has received a $k$-th pulse from a correct predecessor is bounded from below by